Richmond P. Hobson

-Richmond Pearson Hobson (August 17, 1870 – March 16, 1937) was a United States Navy rear admiral who served from 1907–1915 as a U.S. Representative from Alabama.
+Richmond Pearson Hobson (August 17, 1870 – March 16, 1937) was a United States Navy rear admiral who served from 1907 to 1915 as a U.S. Representative from Alabama.
 A veteran of the Spanish–American War, he received the Medal of Honor years later for his part in that conflict.
 He later became a leading proponent of Prohibition in the United States.

 Early life and career

 He was born at Magnolia Grove in Greensboro in Hale County in the western Black Belt of Alabama.
-He was the son of Sarah Pearson and James M Hobson.
+He was the son of Sarah Pearson and James M. Hobson.
 He was the nephew of Richmond Pearson (1852–1923) and the grandson of Justice Richmond Mumford Pearson (1805–1878).
-He graduated from the U.S. Naval Academy in 1889.
+He graduated from the United States Naval Academy in 1889.
 He was ostracized by his fellow midshipmen for his total abstinence from alcohol and tobacco.
 He maintained a superb academic record, graduating first in his class and became the highest ranking midshipman: cadet battalion commander (today's brigade commander).
 After duty in Chicago, he underwent additional training and was appointed assistant Naval Constructor in 1891.
 Hobson then served at various navy yards and facilities, including a tour of duty as instructor at the Naval Academy.